tshino/vscode-vz-like-keymap/README.md

 This is a Visual Studio Code extension which provides a keymap similar to good old VZ Editor.

-- Covers the basic experience which is almost identical to VZ Editor
+- Covers the basic experience which is almost identical to VZ Editor (except ESC-* and function keys)
 - Emulates the Text stack (push/pop to the clibboard) with Cut, Copy and Paste
 - Toogle-style Selection mode (toggle by Ctrl+B) and Column selection mode (toggle by Ctrk+K B)
 - Undelete stack (Ctrl+U to restore deleted characters)